 6. Cool the Cakes:

-Tip the cakes upside down on to a cooling tray straight away to help flatten them out.
+Tip the cakes onto a cooling tray straight away to help flatten them out.
 Leave the baking paper on as they cool.

 Once cool, the keke (cake) can be stacked on top of each other and stored in a sealed container for around 3 days before decorating.
 I often cover mine with a reusable bowl cover too.